-More details on the continuous enrollment policy may be found on the Academic Senate policy website, under S17-5.
-Details on the RP (Report in Progress) administrative grading symbol may be found on the Academic Senate policy website, under S09-7.
+More details on the continuous enrollment policy may be found in University Policy S17-5.
+Details on the RP (Report in Progress) administrative grading symbol may be found in University Policy S09-7.

 For more information on required enrollment for culminating graduate students - 1290R, please visit the Graduate Studies website.